tmtsoftware/csw/docs/src/main/commons/getting-started.md

 package bundled with all dependencies, and a launching application.

 ![sample-deploy](../images/gettingstarted/sampleDeploy.png)
-3. Template comes with `csw-prod` and other useful library dependencies.
+3. Template comes with `csw` and other useful library dependencies.
 It also includes bunch of plugins as explained in below snapshot

 ![sample-project](../images/gettingstarted/sampleProjectFolder.png)